markusstrasser/council/README.md

 This requires **speaker segmentation** on the raw audio file, labeling the expert, and capturing the relevant meta data from the audio source.
 Building out a pipeline from other audio/video sources than just YouTube monologues.

+2. Database building feature to add to the model: Passing in audio start and end times.
+i.
+Pass in audio start and end time along with URL ii.
+Trim audio from URL to start and end times